wayne2000/GFHart/GFHartR3/readme.txt

 //	GF Hart Communication Module - code Rev 3. renew
+//	10/18/12 - The original receiver works with Rx/Driver!!
+1) Merging files from the original (trimmed) project
+2) added files will have a "r3" suffix in its name: hartr3, utilitiesr3, main9900r3
+3) create a contention fileset merge.x to incremental add files

-//	10/16/12 = Validate a RX 475 communicator frame
+GOAL is to =>>  Validate a RX 475 communicator frame, RX a command and TX a response
-This version has compile errors - 1st make a successful compile

-Integrates Hart Receiver state machine - protocols.c
-- copy files from
+- copy files from \git\HartGitHub\HartFw3 project (win - cloned from GitHub)
-	- C:\Users\Marco.Ginn\git\Hart\HartFw3 project (win)
 	- marco/git/Hart/HartFw3	(linux)

 - Rx Fifo stores received byte with status